 An alternative method of installing your custom stone switch plates is to tile them into your backsplash.
 This gives a very clean look but it does take more work and planning than conventional installation methods.
 Since the switchplates are 1/4" thick and your tiles are 3/8" thick plus the setting compound the area under the switchplates needs to be built up.
 This can be done several ways but I believe using setting compound would be the best and easiest.
 It is best if you can install your switch plates and then tile around them.
 You can either tile tight to the switch plates or if you grout around them then wrap the edges with tape first.
 After the grout cures remove the switch plates, remove the tape, and install your switch plates.

 The edges of tiled-in switch plates are left saw cut.
 The finished sizes are 1/8" per side larger than the switch plates that have radiused edges.
-The finished sizes of tiled-in switchplates are:
+The finished sizes of tiled-in switchplates listed below are +/- 1/16".

 |1- Gang: 4-5/8" x 2-7/8"|